elena19m/cloud-courses/website/docs/common/ldap/_ldap_cockpit.md

 Authentication on the web console will require root access.
 Set a password for the root account that you will use to authenticate in cockpit.
 Make sure that you use a secure password on production systems.

+Newer versions of Cockpit disable root login by default.
+Modify `/etc/cockpit/disallowed-users` and remove `root` from the list of users that are not allowed to login to Cockpit.

 :::

 ![Cockpit login screen](./assets/cockpit-login-screen.jpg)